hashicorp/terraform/website/docs/registry/providers/docs.html.md

     * List any arguments for the provider block.

-#### Resources/Data Sources
+#### Resource/Data Source Headers

     # <resource name> Resource/Data Source

     Description of what this resource does, with links to official app/service documentation.

     ## Example Usage